tnballo/scapegoat/CONFIG.md

 cargo build --release
 ```

-Unlike stack arena size, `a` can be changed at runtime via the API `set_rebal_param(alpha_num: f32, alpha_denom: f32)`.
+`a` can also be changed at runtime via the API `set_rebal_param(alpha_num: f32, alpha_denom: f32)`.
-So the library's performance characteristics can be tuned on-the-fly, without recompiling.
+The library's performance characteristics can be tuned on-the-fly, without recompiling.

 ## Additional Features